Aftabgazali/Task-1-Java-Rest-Api/README.md

 (ii) Use https://start.spring.io/ to dowload all the required template and their dependencies.

 (iii) Add Mongodb dependency and the Web Dependency then click on **Generate**

+(iv) Open the STS tool and import the downloaded template.

+## 2.1 Defining the Controller
+In Spring Boot, a controller is a class that handles incoming HTTP requests and sends an HTTP response back to the client.
+Controllers are responsible for processing user requests, fetching data from the backend services, performing business logic, and returning a response to the client.
+Since we are working with rest api, we have to add '@RestController' before the Controller class The methods in a controller class are mapped to specific HTTP requests using annotations such as @GetMapping, @PostMapping, @PutMapping, @DeleteMapping, etc.

+For the Task 1 we would require Get,Post,and Delete Mapping.

+### 2.1.1 Prepare the Application to make Api Calls.
+Before making any api calls we have to prepare the application,

+● let's first build the Course class. provide it fields such as id, name, framework, and language. create getters and setters method ( since all fields are private ).

+● Create one contorllerService Interface to hold all the necessary methods such as getCourse(), addCourse() and deleteCourse().

+● Build one implementation Class that extends this controllerService Interface for loose coupling.
+Override all the methods.

+### 2.1.2 Get all Courses
+The Initial state of our application when called with '/courses' must return the list of courses present, therefore to implement this method we would take help of of 2.1.1 to build getCourses() method and override it in the implementation class.
+In-short it would simply return the List<Course> course object.